electrickite/git-pair/README.md

 `.pub` public key will be deleted and replaced by a symlink during the `pair` command.
 Be sure there is no file at that path!

+### Taggeg email

+git-pair can optionally set the commit author email to an address shared by the pairing team.
+Set `PAIR_GROUP_EMAIL` to a shared email address, ex:
+`dev@example.com`.
+This will create commits with email addresses such as `dev+U1+U2@example.com`.

 Use
 ---